maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request to create a new Xml record, the service will access validate the provided Xml object fields, and depending on a successful outcome, will persist the data in its database.
-If an error occurs while persisting the provided Xml object, then the service make that clear in the response generated.
+If an error occurs while persisting the provided Xml object, the service will make that clear in the response generated.

-#### Operation parameters
+#### Operation Parameters
 <!--
     Describe the logical data structure of input and output parameters of the operation (payload) by using an explanatory table (see below) and optionally